emilakerman/watching/README.md

 # Environments

-This project has three only development as a flavor and the env files are inside the dotEnv.dev file (not checked in.)
+This project has only development as a flavor and the env files are inside the dotEnv.dev file (not checked in.)

 # Instructions to Publish to Firebase Hosting